Everything You Need to Know About When and How to Water Pothos Plants Grown Indoors

 What to Do In Between Watering Cycles

-Pothos will benefit from additional TLC in between watering cycles including the occasional fertilizing.
+Pothos will benefit from additional TLC in between watering cycles, including the occasional fertilizing and ensuring you position the pothos plant in the best location in your home for optimal growth.
 Here is what to do:

 Should You Mist Pothos Between Waterings?

 Misting the Pothos leaves between watering cycles is a great way to increase the humidity and keep the plant dust-free.